The Invisibility of Pain, Disconnection & Isolation

 These things are common when struggling with pain and can be changed.
 We are going to explore the invisibility of pain and the associated disconnection and isolation a little in this blog.

-The invisibility of pain is linked to feeling isolated and disconnected from others, disconnected from ourselves (commonly disconnecting from our body and not trusting/loving our body) and our world in general.
-Isolation can show up in many ways, for example feeling isolated from work colleagues and not understood/or feeling isolated from friends and family, stopping meaningful activates and disconnecting from the world around us.
-Part of changing pain, healing and living well needs compassionate reconnection to ourselves, learning to trust and love our bodies again, along with reaching out and reconnecting with others.
+The invisibility of pain is linked to feeling isolated and disconnected from others, disconnected from ourselves (commonly disconnecting from our body and not trusting/loving our body) and our world in general and not feeling understood.
+Isolation can show up in many ways, for example feeling isolated from work colleagues and not understood/or feeling isolated from friends and family, stopping meaningful activates and disengaging from activities & withdrawing.
+Part of changing pain, healing and thriving needs a number of things including compassionate reconnection to ourselves, learning to trust and love our bodies again, along with reaching out and reconnecting with others.

-When we ask someone how they are the answer we get will depend on a number of things, including their perceptions of whether they will be fully heard and how they will be judged, what’s expected in society and their culture, their previous experiences of sharing how they are really feeling and how safe they feel in the context.
-We need compassion and courage to share our distress and to be able to be fully present and hear what’s being said, to hold that safe space.
-Judgement is part of being human and how our brains our wired, judgement can help to keep us safe and it can over protect us too.
+Something I often say to people is that you can’t tell by looking at someone how they are feeling, this includes how much pain they are in or even whether they are in pain at all.
+Yes, things like, people’s facial expressions, body posture, voice tone and behaviour give us an idea how they are, yet we really don’t know and won’t understand unless we ask them and really listen.
+When we ask someone how they are the answer we get will depend on a number of things, including their perceptions of whether they will be fully heard and how they will be judged, what’s expected in society & their culture, their previous experiences of sharing how they are really feeling & how safe they feel in the context.
+Judgement is part of being human and how our brains our wired, judgement can help to keep us safe & can over protect us too.
+We need compassion and courage to both share our distress/how we are really feeling and to be able to be fully present and hear what’s being said.

-One consequence of the distress (and contributor to it) of the invisibility of pain is stopping engaging in what matters most, disconnecting from our values and what’s meaningful.
-Many people tell me they have stopped socialising as much or altogether as they don’t feel people understand, they feel that they are being negatively judged as they ‘look ok’ and that they ‘should’ be doing more.
-Disconnecting and feeling isolated increases pain and can contribute to further secondary suffering (e.g., anxiety, depression, guilt, isolation, self-criticism).
-I sometimes notice thoughts myself around ‘negative’ judgment, for example ‘they won’t understand why….maybe I should…’ These sorts of thoughts are common and part of being human, yet getting hooked in them and their associated feelings is part of the secondary suffering.
+One consequence of the distress of the invisibility of pain, and contributor to it, is stopping engaging in what matters most, disconnecting from others, our values and what’s meaningful.
+Many people tell me they have stopped socialising as much as they used to, or altogether as they don’t feel people understand, they feel that they are being negatively judged as they ‘look ok’ and feel like it is expected that they ‘should’ be doing more.
+Disconnecting and feeling isolated commonly increases pain and can contribute to further secondary suffering (e.g., anxiety, depression, shame, guilt, isolation, self-criticism).
+Certain thoughts are common, including ‘they won’t understand why….maybe I should…I’m not good enough… I am rubbish at pacing as I still can’t…’ These sorts of thoughts are common and part of being human, yet getting hooked in them and their associated feelings is part of the secondary suffering, we can learn to notice these thoughts, step back from them a little & then choose what’s helpful (this is one of the ways that mindfulness & compassion can be helpful).
 Becoming hooked in some of the many threat based thoughts, emotions and feelings that go alongside isolation and disconnection, for example, self-criticism, anxiety, guilt frustration and shame are all part of secondary suffering.
-Stopping meaningful activities and disconnecting from others increases the perception of pain and makes pain more of a focus, it takes centre stage and what’s most meaningful (connected to our values) is backstage, this in itself increases the pain volume and the secondary suffering.
-People also stop or reduce meaningful activities for other reasons like fear of a flare-up, although this is another discussion it’s looped into the isolation & the invisibility of pain too.

 Our human minds are tricky in that they have been wired to protect us, so watching out for things that put our basic needs at risk is a priority that’s happening all the time to a degree and depends on our current context and previous experiences.
-This is helpful until the parts of our brain that do this end up on hyper-alert, which means for example a feather blowing in the wind towards us could be perceived as something that could be harmful to us, so more like a rock than a light feather.
+This is helpful until the parts of our nervous system that do this end up on hyper-alert, which means for example a feather blowing in the wind towards us could be perceived as something that could be harmful to us, so more like a rock than a light feather.
 This happens for many reasons including when we are struggling with pain and have become isolated and disconnected from ourselves and others, combined with our previous experiences.

-Pain doesn’t have objectification and so is difficult to express, this along with the many myths about pain that exist in society, perceptions of being negatively judged and a decreased sense of belonging are all part of the invisibility of pain, disconnecting from ourselves and others and feeling isolated.
-Lacking objectification makes pain tough to understand and explain to others, yet it is possible with understanding of what helps us to explain pain and by change the myths in society and cultivating a compassionate society.
+Pain doesn’t have objectification which is part of what makes it difficult to express, this along with the many myths about pain that exist in society, perceptions of being negatively judged and a decreased sense of belonging are all part of what can contribute to us disconnecting from ourselves and others, going quiet & withdrawing, and feeling isolated.
+Lacking objectification makes pain tough to understand and explain to others, yet it is possible with understanding of what helps us to explain pain and also by changing the myths in society and cultivating a compassionate trauma-informed society.

 Persistent Pain